taosdata/TDengine/docs-en/05-develop/01-connect/01-python.md

 <!-- exclude -->
 :::note
 You should replace above placeholders as real values.
-To get these values, please log in TDengine Cloud and switch to "Connector" section.
+To obtain these values, please log in TDengine Cloud and switch to "Connector" section.

 :::
 <!-- exclude-end -->